zhum/rubysaver/README.md

 # background color blue 0..255 (default 0)
 bg_blue: 0

-# f 1, then do not move image, just center it
+# if 1, then do not move image, just center it
 stop_mode: 0

+# if 1, use fahrenheight instead of celsius
+use_fahr: 0

 ```